anronuay/MS4-kickz/README.md

 - On the majority of mobile devices, on the shopping bag page, with a product/item in the basket.
 The quantity tabs, more specifically the 'remove' link (on the right hand side), is obstructed slightly by the scroll back to top button/feature, at the bottom right of the page.

-- With the Superuser logged in and on the product management page.
+- **Fixed bug.** With the Superuser logged in and on the product management page.
 If quantities of a product/item are added in to the basket and then said product/item is deleted from the website/database, before deleting it from the user's basket.
 It throws an error, with a 'not found' page displayed.
-I have found going in to Chrome DevTools, inspect, application, cookies and deleting the session id, seems to restart and reload the page again.
-With sufficient time, this issue would be resolved before going live.
+This issue/error has now been resolved, with the generous help and guidance from my Mentor Antonio, in our final call session together.

 <div align="right">
     <a href="#table-of-contents"> ⇧ Back To Top </a>